If you made any changes in Pure these will be visible here soon.

 Research

 My research is motivated by the need profoundly to renew human-nature relations in responding to the ecological crisis.
-I am searching for ways to enable eco-social transformation through the emergence of new and old ways to understand and practice human living as part of wider living ecologies.
-My research aims to understand modes of thought and enable tangible practices beyond extractivism and mastery of nature.
+I am searching for ways to enable eco-social transformation through the emergence of new and old ways of understanding and practicing human living as an inherent part of wider living ecologies.
+I am My research aims to understand modes of thought and enable tangible practices beyond extractivism and mastery of nature.
+In my research, I work across critical theoretical social science, ecofeminist approaches, and critical utopian action research.

-In my research, I work across sociology, ecofeminism and action research.
-In particular, I am researching how experience with regenerative and agroecological practices can enable new understandings and approaches to living ecologies; how everyday-life- and experience-based social learning can enable transitions across various actors in rural and urban settings, and; how exemplary practices and participative processes can be part of stimulating democratic and societal transitions beyond root-causes to the ecological crisis.
+My research in particular concerns: how experience with regenerative and agroecological practices can enable new understandings and approaches to living ecologies; how everyday-life- and experience-based social learning can enable transitions across various actors in rural and urban settings, and; how exemplary practices and participative processes can be part of stimulating democratic and societal transitions beyond root-causes to the ecological crisis.

 Agroecology Transect (2022-26)